TaoELi/cavity-md-ipi/README.md

 - Description of collective VSC effects on vibrational relaxation and energy transfer without external polariton pumping.
 See [preprint](https://arxiv.org/abs/2103.06749) for details and the corresponding data in folder cavmd_examples/CO2_vib_relaxation/.

+- An important prediction: Under suitable resonant conditions, exciting a vibrational polariton of the solvent molecules provides an energy-efficient approach to strongly excite the solute molecules to high vibrational states.
+This finding could potentially be used to catalyze ground-state chemical reactions in liquid phase with an IR pulse, which remains difficult to achieve outside a cavity.
+See [preprint](https://arxiv.org/abs/2104.15121) for details and the corresponding data in folder cavmd_examples/selective_excite_solute/.

 Other features including cavity catalytic effects are under development and will be released soon.